 Continue reading “What Do You Need?”

-, and like any book, it has both a beginning and an end.
+The Bible literally means the book, and like any book, it has both a beginning and an end.
 In order to see the preciousness of the Bible and to understand its content, we must pay attention to how it concludes.
 Additionally, in order to appreciate the end of the Bible, we must first see its beginning.
 Continue reading “How Does the Bible End?”